argoproj/argo-workflows/docs/running-locally.md

 Once a local Kubernetes cluster has started via `minikube start`, your kube config will use Minikube's context automatically.

-⚠️ Do not use Docker for Desktop, it does not support Kubernetes RBAC (i.e. `kubectl auth can-i` always returns `allowed`).
+⚠️ Do not use Docker for Desktop with its embedded Kubernetes, it does not support Kubernetes RBAC (i.e. `kubectl auth can-i` always returns `allowed`).

 ## Developing locally

-Close the Git repo into: `$(GOPATH)/src/github.com/argoproj/argo-workflows`.
-Any other path will mean the code generation does not work.

 Add the following to your `/etc/hosts`: